 In 1893, the Acker Post 21 of the Grand Army of the Republic, a Civil War veterans group, passed a resolution to erect a Civil War memorial on St. Anthony Hill at the head of Third Street near Summit Park.
 Ten years would pass before the monument would be realized.
 In 1903, Josias King was chosen to pose for the face of the bronze statue that would adorn the top of the Soldiers and Sailors Memorial.
 The statue was created by prominent Minnesota sculptor John Karl Daniels.
 While the face of the figure was created by Daniels, the body is actually a generic cast of a Union solder.
 The statue sits atop a 26-foot high monolith made of Vermont granite, which itself is set on a base of Minnesota granite.
 The total height of the memorial is 52-1/2 feet.
 Set into each of the four sides of the granite base are bronze plaques.

 The dedication ceremony on November 20, 1903 was attended by several thousand people and included a military parade, marching bands, canon blasts and Josias King himself.
-The memorial, built at a cost of $9,000, was originally located on the current site of the Cathedral of St. Paul.
+The memorial, built at a cost of $9,000, was originally located at the head of Third Street, near the corner of Summit Avenue, adjacent to the current site of the Cathedral of St. Paul.
 Prior to construction beginning on the Cathedral in 1906, however, Summit Avenue had to be realigned which required relocation of the memorial across the street to Summit Park where it still stands today.

 Josias King continued working into his eighties to supplement income from the small military pension he received.
 On occasion he would also receive financial assistance from his friends, one of whom included James J. Hill.
 In 1915 he was injured in a streetcar accident.
 In failing health and with little financial security, the citizens of St. Paul raised $2,500 during Christmas 1915 to provide for King’s needs.
 The check was presented to him by James J. and Louis W. Hill.
 On February 10, 1916, King passed away from a heart attack.
 His funeral, presided over by Archbishop John Ireland, was attended by over 5,000 people including Governor Joseph Burnquist, St. Paul Mayor Winn Powers and James J. Hill, among others.